Apfelmus1337/hv23-writeup/06/README.md

 # [HV23.06] Santa should use a password manager

+## Introduction

+Difficulty: Easy<br>
+Author: wangibangi

+Santa is getting old and has troubles remembering his password.
+He said password Managers are too complicated for him and he found a better way.
+So he screenshotted his password and decided to store it somewhere handy, where he can always find it and where its easy to access.

+## Solution

 We are given a memory dump where we first scan for all files in the memory:

 `py vol.py -f memory.raw windows.filescan.FileScan`